bigbeartechworld/big-bear-casaos/README.md

 ## Big Bear CasaOS App Store

-This repository contains the Big Bear CasaOS App Store.
+This repository contains the BigBearCasaOS App Store.
 This app store is a community app store that is not maintained by the CasaOS team.
 It is maintained by BigBearTechWorld and the BigBearCommunity.

 ## App Store URL